gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmTemplateProperty.md

 ```

 ### -Status
-Indicates that this cmdlet displays the status of the template.
+The status of the template:

--- Archived templates are available to consume previously protected content but are not presented to users.
+-**Archived** templates are available to consume previously protected content but are not displayed to users.

--- Published templates are distributed to users and made available to protect content.
+--**Published** templates are available to users to protect content.

 ```yaml
 Type: SwitchParameter